Brian Tichy: Career

-Since attending Berklee College of Music from 1986 until 1990, Tichy has toured/recorded with a multitude of artists including Billy Idol, Ozzy Osbourne, Seether, Velvet Revolver, Foreigner, Pride & Glory, Glenn Hughes, Sass Jordan, Slash's Snakepit, China Rain, Whitesnake and most recently The Dead Daisies.
+Since attending Berklee College of Music from 1986 until 1990, Tichy has toured/recorded with a multitude of artists including Billy Idol, Ozzy Osbourne, Seether, Velvet Revolver, Foreigner, Pride & Glory, Glenn Hughes, Sass Jordan, Slash's Snakepit, Randy Jackson's China Rain, Whitesnake and most recently The Dead Daisies.

 Ball

 While Tichy has primarily toured and recorded with others playing drums, he has fronted his own band, Ball, in which he sings and plays guitar.
 Due to the demise of his record label (Time Bomb Recordings), Ball's American Aggression CD never was formally released.
 Ball did manage to release a CD, The Grand Human Disaster Scenario (only in Japan) in May 1999.
 This CD contains what were essentially the demos that led to the record deal with Time Bomb at the end of 1999.
 His increasing role as co-songwriter with Billy Idol that started at the end of 2003 limited his time to focus on Ball.